jtauber/greek-reader/README.md

 As well as Python 3, you'll need to install the packages in `requirements.txt` via `pip` (preferably in a virtualenv).

-This requirements file now includes the MorphGNT SBLGNT but if you want the headwords and/or glosses from the `morphological-lexicon` you'll need to clone that repo separately.

-Finally, XeTeX is required as the current output of my scripts is LaTeX with Unicode (although I do plan to support other backends eventually).
+XeTeX is required as the current output of my scripts is LaTeX with Unicode (although I do plan to support other backends eventually).
 On OS X, I use the [MacTeX distribution][mactex].